apache/cloudstack-documentation/source/adminguide/templates/_bypass-secondary-storage-kvm.rst

 .. _bypass-secondary-storage-kvm:

-Bypassing Secondary Storage For KVM templates
+Bypassing Secondary Storage For KVM Templates
 ---------------------------------------------

-CloudStack provides an additional way to register and use templates on KVM.
+CloudStack provides an additional way to register and use Templates on KVM.

-Instead of registering a template and storing it on secondary storage, the user can opt to skip downloading the template to secondary storage for KVM at template registration.
-At deployment time, the template is downloaded directly to primary storage from the registered source, instead of being copied from secondary storage.
+Instead of registering a Template and storing it on secondary storage, the user can opt to skip downloading the Template to secondary storage for KVM at Template registration.
+At deployment time, the Template is downloaded directly to primary storage from the registered source, instead of being copied from secondary storage.

 Supported protocols: HTTP/HTTPS, NFS and metalinks.
-The protocol is obtained from the template URL.
+The protocol is obtained from the Template URL.

-To enable this option for a template:
+To enable this option for a Template:

 #.
 In the left navigation bar, click Templates.